nipraxis/textbook/pages/the_problem.md

 As you remember, we plan to teach you two things:

-1. how to work with functional MRI data.
+1. Working with brain imaging data.
-2. functional MRI methods;
+2. Principles of analysis methods.

 Why is *practice* before *theory*?
 Because correct *practice* helps you think clearly.
 The tools that you will use for practice include *code*,